-10.34 364-Day Credit Agreement Dated as of November 18, 2016, among AutoZone, Inc. as Borrower, the lenders party thereto and Wells Fargo Bank National Association as Administrative Agent, incorporated by reference to Exhibit 10.2 of the Current Report on Form 8-K dated November 21, 2016.
-10.35 AutoZone, Inc. Sixth Amended and Restated Executive Stock Purchase Plan.
-Incorporated by reference to Exhibit A to the definitive proxy statement dated October 24, 2016, for the Annual Meeting of Stockholders held December 14, 2016.
-12.1 Computation of Ratio of Earnings to Fixed Charges.
-21.1 Subsidiaries of the Registrant.
-23.1 Consent of Ernst & Young LLP.
-31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
-Section 1350 as adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350 as adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Document 101.LAB XBRL Taxonomy Extension Labels Document 101.PRE XBRL Taxonomy Extension Presentation Document 101.DEF XBRL Taxonomy Extension Definition Document
+10.34 364-Day Credit Agreement Dated as of November 18, 2016, among AutoZone, Inc. as Borrower, the lenders party thereto and Wells Fargo Bank National Association as Administrative Agent, incorporated by reference to Exhibit 10.2 of the Current Report on Form 8-K dated November 21 2016.

+- 10.35 AutoZone, Inc. Sixth Amended and Restated Executive Stock Purchase Plan.
+Incorporated by reference to Exhibit A to the definitive proxy statement dated October 24, 2016, for the Annual Meeting of Stockholders held December 14, 2016. - 10.36 Master Extension, New Commitment and Amendment Agreement dated as of November 18, 2017 among AutoZone, Inc. as Borrower; Bank of America, N.A. as Administrative Agent and Swingline Lender; JPMorgan Chase Bank, N.A. as Syndication Agent; Merrill Lynch, Pierce, Fenner & Smith Incorporated and J.P.
+Morgan Chase Bank, N.A. as Joint Lead Arrangers; Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
+Morgan Chase Bank, N.A., SunTrust Robinson Humphrey, Inc., U.S. Bank National Association, Wells Fargo Securities, LLC and Barclay's Capital as Joint Book Runners; SunTrust Bank, U.S. Bank National Association, Wells Fargo Bank, National Association and Barclay's Bank PLC as Documentation Agents; and the several lenders party thereto. - 12.1 Computation of Ratio of Earnings to Fixed Charges. - 21.1 Subsidiaries of the Registrant. - 23.1 Consent of Independent Registered Public Accounting Firm. - 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
+Section 1350 as adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
+Section 1350 as adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101.INS XBRL Instance Document - 101.SCH XBRL Taxonomy Extension Schema Document - 101.CAL XBRL Taxonomy Extension Calculation Document - 101.LAB XBRL Taxonomy Extension Labels Document - 101.PRE XBRL Taxonomy Extension Presentation Document - 101.DEF XBRL Taxonomy Extension Definition Document